gmckerrell/python-toys/puzzles/README.md

 See the following for more details https://www.freecodecamp.org/news/if-name-main-python-example/

 _NB.
-If your python file doesn't use the "special" `__name__` line then when someone imports it any top level code will be executed (which may not be desireable)_
+If your python file doesn't use the "special" `__name__` line then when someone imports it any top level code will be executed (which may not be desirable)_

-These puzzle solutions have be written to be used as modules, hence their unit-test code lives in the same file but will *only* be executed if you run the module directly.
+These puzzle solutions have been written to be used as modules, hence their unit-test code lives in the same file but will *only* be executed if you run the module directly.
 In normal use (using import) the unit-tests will not run.

-I'd assumed (always a bad to do) that it was obvious how to use the module to solve the original question, but in light of the fact that I was wrong I've added a PopularDrinks_example.py program to show the actual usage that was intended.

 ## REQUESTS vs REQUIREMENTS
 _*"I know what you said, but was that what you meant?"*_

 Requirements gathering is one of the most challenging aspects of software development.

-Very often a customer doesn't know what they actually need, and there is a iterative conversation that needs to keep going during the development cycle to ensure that the final product meets the "needs" of the customer.
+Very often a customer doesn't know what they actually need, and there is an iterative conversation that needs to keep going during the development cycle to ensure that the final product meets the "needs" of the customer.

 These puzzles are very specific and narrow in their specification, and for a one-off implementation a quick-n-dirty solution may well suffice...